LUTOV001/P2_ML_AlgoTrade/README.md

           - Training data transformed by scaler
           - Test data transformed by scaler
           - Keras-Tuner Hypberband tuner was used to find the optimal combination of the following parameters:
-             - Number of nodes for Dense layer 1
-             - Number of nodes for Dense layer 2
-             - Activation function for hidden layer 1
-             - Activation function for hidden layer 2
-             - Learning rate for the optimizer
           - The model with the 'best' performance from all the model configurations was chosen

 3. Model Performance/Selection
     Models were evaluated using an ROC-AUC score and F1 score, with the accuracy score and plotting of returns being the primary metrics.